 Best for: Companies that need to analyze international news reports.

 AYLIEN’s News API allows you to real-time search and data mine thousands of daily news sources in 16 languages from around the world.
-They add up to 25 data enrichments to every article to allow for super specialized search and filter options: event detection and clustering, category tagging, sentiment analysis, and more.
+They add up to 25 data enrichments to every article to allow for specialized search and filter options: event detection and clustering, category tagging, sentiment analysis, and more.

 They also offer a pre-built Text Analysis API, or you can build your own with their Text Analysis Platform.
 All of which are available in seven major programming languages.